London's Top Sights

 Natural History Museum

-Across the street from the Victoria and Albert Museum, this mammoth museum is housed in a giant and wonderful Victorian, neo-Romanesque building.
-Built in the 1870s specifically to house the huge collection (50 million specimens), it has two halves: the Life Galleries (creepy-crawlies, human biology, the origin of species, "our place in evolution," and awesome dinosaurs) and the Earth Galleries (meteors, volcanoes, earthquakes, and so on).
+Across the street from the Victoria and Albert Museum, this mammoth museum is housed in a giant and wonderful Victorian, neo-Romanesque building, constructed in the 1870s specifically to house the huge collection (50 million specimens).
 Exhibits are wonderfully explained, with lots of creative interactive displays.
 Pop in, if only for the wild collection of dinosaurs and the roaring T. rex.

 Tower of London